There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) paediatric dentistry written examination; (2) paediatric dentistry clinical Pass/Fail; and (3) orthodontic written examination.
+Indicative assessments in this unit are as follows: (1) paediatric dentistry written examination; (2) paediatric dentistry clinical; and (3) orthodontic written examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)